I’m Sorry, Who Are You?

 This is a relatively new technology that puts a device – some of them put a smartphone – over one or both eyes to enable the wearer to magnify and use other features to view the world.
 One of them doesn’t cover the eyes so the device is mounted on eyeglass frames.
 Most of them claim they can help a person see faces either by using magnification or by facial recognition techniques using a stored photo.
 The big drawback is the price which is high.

-I hope that some of these tips help you.
+I hope that some of these tips help you when it comes to facial recognition and vision loss.
 Some of them may not.
 There may be times when you pass by someone in the grocery store that you know well, and they may feel offended.